Perplexity AI Stats May 2026: Uses, Users, Market Share, and More.

 Daniel Trick

 Perplexity is one of the more unique AI-powered tools available today.
-Unlike ChatGPT, Gemini or Grok, Perplexity focuses on being an AI answer engine.
+Unlike ChatGPT, Gemini or Grok, it positioned itself early as an AI answer engine – designed to be used like a search engine, but with answers synthesised by LLMs and cited from primary sources.

 Introducing Model Council in Perplexity.